samzilee/HNG-Profile-Card-Stage-0/README.md

 # 🧑‍💻 Stage 0 Profile Card

 A simple, responsive **personal profile card** built with **HTML, CSS, and JavaScript**.
-This project is created as part of the **ALX Front-End Stage 0 Project** requirements.
+This project is created as part of the **HNG Front-End Stage 0 Project** requirements.

 ---